anishbosegupta/Command_Line_GIS_Final_Project/index.md

 ## New Jersey Battery Electric/Plug-in Hybrid Registrations by County
 <iframe src='Battery_Electric_Plugin_Hybrid_registrations_in_NJ_by_County.png' width = '750' height = '700' ></iframe>
+The above plots show battery electric/plug-in hybrid Light Duty Truck and Passenger Car registrations by county.
+It appears Bergen, Essex, Middlesex, and Monmouth counties have the highest number of light duty truck and passenger car registrations.

 ## New Jersey Population by Blockgroup
 <iframe src='New Jersey Population by Blockgroup.png' width = '600' height = '800' ></iframe>